lobanov/elm-taskport/README.md

 TaskPort is an Elm module allowing to call JavaScript APIs from Elm using the Task abstraction.
 The same repository contains the source for the Elm package, as well as the source for the JavaScript NPM companion package.

-**Note** this module is experimental and is not guaranteed to work in all browsers, even though reportedly it works in Chrome, Firefox, and Safari.
+This module works in Chrome, Firefox, Safari, and Node.js.

 Motivation
 ----------